2006 Kansas City Chiefs season: Week 17: vs. Jacksonville Jaguars

 On New Year's Eve 2006, the Chiefs closed out the regular season when they played the Jacksonville Jaguars.
 The team looked to restart their "December home game winning streak" during the cold, wintry weather.
 The game was broadcast on CBS at noon Kansas City time.

 The game began with Kansas City under enormous doubt to reach the playoffs.
 Kansas City would slide into the tournament with a win, and losses by Tennessee, Cincinnati and Denver.
-The team started the day with the 10th seed in the AFC playoffs, but ended 2006 with a truly happy new year.
+The team started the day with the 10th seed in the AFC playoffs, but ended 2006 with an unexpected advancement.
 The Chiefs paid tribute to Hunt with a moment of silence before the game and the video boards played tributes before and during the game.